Free Photoshop action sets to improve your Black and White post-processing: Luminosity mask actions

 Over the years I’ve received many “How-to” questions from people who follow my blog and my work.
-In most cases they can read my free tutorials here on my blog or watch one of my video tutorials like my new 3.5 hour B&W post processing Speed workflow tutorial that is all about my black and white photography post processing method, or read the 424 pages eBook From Basics to Fine Art – Black and white photography, architecture and beyond, written by me and co-author Julia Anna Gospodarou or even attend one of my (online) workshops and mentorships.
-Still people are looking for ways to make life just a little bit easier.
+In most cases they can read my free tutorials here on my blog or watch one of my video tutorials like my 3.5-hour B&W post processing Speed workflow tutorial that is all about my black and white photography post-processing method, or read the 424 pages eBook From Basics to Fine Art – Black and white photography, architecture and beyond, written by me and co-author Julia Anna Gospodarou or even attend one of my (online) workshops and mentorships.
+Still, people are looking for ways to make life with Photoshop just a little bit easier.

-For that reason I’ve decided to share several free actions for Photoshop on a regular basis, with some of the most used steps that I usually do in Photoshop providing they can be automated.
+For that reason, I’ve decided to share several free actions for Photoshop on a regular basis, with some of the most used steps that I usually do in Photoshop provided they can be automated.

 Luminosity Masks Action Set Download

-This week I start with sharing a Luminosity mask action set for Photoshop.
+This week I’m sharing a Luminosity mask action set for Photoshop.
 If you want to know how to use the luminosity masks or maybe how to create them yourself, then you can start reading the luminosity mask tutorial here on my blog.
-You can download the luminosity masks actions HERE.
-This action set is based on the automatic creation of 7 light luminosity masks, 7 dark luminosity masks and 2 mid-grey luminosity masks.
+You can download the luminosity mask actions HERE.
+This action set is based on the automatic creation of 7 light luminosity masks, 7 dark luminosity masks, and 2 mid-grey luminosity masks.
 I find that 7 light and dark masks are usually more than sufficient.

 UPDATE April 2016: There’s a new luminosity action set available that also includes an action for removing all the luminosity masks once you’re done using them (it saves up a lot of space if you remove your luminosity masks from your working files).
 You can download this new set HERE.